Burstall/hedera-SC-LazySecureTrade/README.md

 	- If a $LAZY payment element [buyer must have sufficient $LAZY allowance to LGS] take $LAZY and pay to seller
 	- Transfer NFT from seller to Smart Contract for hbar value [defaults to 1 tinybar if none set] -- contract pays
 	- Transfer NFT from Smart Contract to Buyer for 1 tinybar

+# Scripts
+Plenty of scripts to allow easy usage from the command line.
+Highlights below. scripts/deployments
+  -> deployLazySecureTrade.js : interactive. allows component reuse via .env file -> extractABI.js : helper to get the ABI post compile scripts/interactions
+  -> cancelTrade.js
+  -> createTrade.js
+  -> executeTrade.js
+  -> getLazySecureTradeLogs.js [writes the emitted events to log file] -> getTokenTrades.js [a list of hashes for trades] -> getTrade.js [get the trade details from a hash] -> getTradesForUser.js
+  -> isTradeValid.js [checks validity of trade based on specified buyer, allowances and expiry if set]